310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% endbubble %}
 {% bubble Midori serious %}
-Hmm...
-Fan uproars are pretty scary, huh...
-We got flamed in the summer ourselves, so I can't say that it has nothing to do with me...
+Hmm… Fan uproars are pretty scary, huh… We got flamed in the summer ourselves, so I can't say that it has nothing to do with me…

 {% endbubble %}
 {% bubble Chiaki %}